Avril Lavigne: 2006–2011: The Best Damn Thing and Goodbye Lullaby

 In January 2010, Lavigne worked with Disney to create clothing designs inspired by Tim Burton's feature film Alice in Wonderland.
 She recorded a song for its soundtrack, "Alice", which was played over the end credits and included on the soundtrack album Almost Alice.
 In February, Lavigne performed at the Vancouver 2010 Winter Olympics closing ceremony.
-Lavigne's song "I'm with You" was sampled by Rihanna on the track "Cheers (Drink to That)", which is featured on Rihanna's fifth studio album, Loud (2010).
+Lavigne's song "I'm with You" was sampled by Rihanna on the track "Cheers (Drink to That)", which is featured on Rihanna's fifth album, Loud (2010).
 "Cheers (Drink to That)" was released as a single the following year, and Lavigne appeared in its music video.
 In December 2010, American singer Miranda Cosgrove released "Dancing Crazy", a song written by Lavigne, Max Martin and Shellback.
 It was also produced by Martin.

-Lavigne began recording for her fourth studio album, Goodbye Lullaby, in her home studio in November 2008.
+Lavigne began recording for her fourth album, Goodbye Lullaby, in her home studio in November 2008.
 Its opening track, "Black Star", was written to help promote her first fragrance of the same name.
 Lavigne described the album as being about her life experiences rather than focusing on relationships, and its style as less pop rock than her previous material, reflecting her age.
 The release date for Goodbye Lullaby was delayed several times, which Lavigne said was because of her label.
 Goodbye Lullaby was released in March 2011, and its lead single, "What the Hell", premiered in December 2010, ahead of the album's release.
 Goodbye Lullaby received Juno Award nominations for Album of the Year and Pop Album of the Year.
 By March 2018, Goodbye Lullaby sold more than 500,000 copies in the US, and it was certified Gold by the RIAA.